jashmenn/git-style-binaries/README.markdown

 * automatic colorization
 * automatic paging

+## To Learn more

+Play with the examples in the `test/fixtures` directory.

 ## Credits
 * `git-style-binary` was written by Nate Murray `<nate@natemurray.com>`
 * `trollop` was written by [William Morgan](http://trollop.rubyforge.org/)